 Rock Type: Diabase

-Geologic terrane, element, or event: Opening of the Atlantic Ocean
+Geologic terrane, element, or event: Continental rifting of Pangea; opening of the Atlantic Ocean

 Age: Jurassic – 200 million years old